drsanches/photobooth/readme.md

 - Maybe use Spring Events
 - Refactor auth creation with google?
 - Throw exceptions in web services, not in domain?
 Rename domain to dao?
+- Use docker swarm?
+- Check all orElseThrow()
+- Refactor paging and soring.
+Use Page for responses?
+- Use JpaRepository instead of CrudRepository?
+- Refactor notifier flow with email
 - Use Instant instead of GregorianCalendar?
-- Use docker swarm?

 ### UI
 - Hide admin ui for users